Weightlifting

 In the clean and jerk, the lifter first brings the bar to their chest (clean), pauses, then drives it overhead (jerk) with locked elbows.
 They must hold it steady until the buzzer sounds.

 Lifters get three snatch attempts and three clean and jerk attempts.
-Weights increase throughout the competition, and athletes must tactically select which attempts to go for.
+Weights increase throughout the competition and athletes must tactically select what to go for at each stage, often impacted by the choices of their nearest rivals.

 The combined total of each lifter’s best snatch and best clean and jerk determines the winner.